top of page

 Lacing and cells are just two of the many effects you can achieve.
 These are beautiful techniques, especially in ocean art, and you can learn how to do them here.
 The key to achieving lacing and cells is all in the product.
 You need a high-quality, slow-curing epoxy resin that won't set too quickly, giving you time to work with it and create your desired effects.

-Understand Resin Flow Art
+Understand Resin Flow Art for Creating Ocean Art

 To get lacing and cells, you need to understand the basics of resin flow art.